 Optionally, under Range collection, specify a run name.
 Specifying a unique run name avoids overwriting results from previous runs.

-In the Fixed-Point Tool, click the Derive ranges for selected system button.
+In the Fixed-Point Tool, click the Derive

 The analysis runs and tries to derive range information for objects in the selected system.
 Your next steps depend on the analysis results.